preco21/es-modules-syntax/README.md

 }

 export {
-  pi, // export
+  pi, // Export
-  calcPlus as plus, // export as alias getRandomInt as default, // export as default (trailing comma is not necessary) };
+  calcPlus as plus, // Export as alias getRandomInt as default, // Export as default (trailing comma is not necessary) };
 ```